cn0047/stash/ed/t.systemdesign.md

 System Design
 -

-Replication needed for high availability (in case node die - you'll have all data).

 1: Clarify constraints and use cases.
 2: Abstract design.
-3: Understanding bottlenecks.
+3: Understand bottlenecks.
-4: Scaling your abstract design.
+4: Scale your abstract design.

 Primary concerns:
-* reliability (fault tolerant)
+* Reliability (fault tolerant)
-* scalability (increasing load)
+* Scalability (increasing load)
-* maintainability (code that can easily be understood, refactored and upgraded)
+* Maintainability (code that can easily be understood, refactored and upgraded)

-Elements of a System:
-* architecture
-* modules
-* components
-* interfaces
-* data

 CAP Theorem states that in a distributed system, it is impossible to simultaneously guarantee all of the following:
 * Consistency
 * Availability
-* Partition Tolerance
+* Partition tolerance

+Storage Scalability:
+* What is the amount of data that we need to store?
+* Will the data keep growing over time?
+If yes, then at what rate?

+Elements of a System:
+* Architecture
+* Modules
+* Components
+* Interfaces
+* Data